 This combined hike & bike adventure leads up into the Mieming Mountains to one of the most beautiful places in Tirol: the idyllic Seebensee.
 Reflected on the surface of this beautiful mountain lake is the Zugspitze peak to the south, Germany's highest mountain.
 The Coburger Hütte, 250 vertical metres further up the mountain, is the final destination of this hike & bike and can only be reached on foot.
-Those wishing to take on this challenge need a good level of fitness.
-The bike part in particular contains some very steep sections.
+Those wishing to take on this challenge need a good level of fitness, with the bike section in particular containing some very steep sections.
+The hike in and of itself is of only intermediate difficulty and can be completed even by families with older children.
+It is possible to travel up by cable car and complete only the hike part.

 Bike & Hike Adventure